-Furthermore, agile organisations increase their revenue 37 per cent faster to achieve higher profit, margins of 30 per cent on companies that are not agile.
+Furthermore, agile organizations increased their revenue 37 per cent faster to achieve higher profit compared to margins of 30 per cent in companies that are not agile.

-Lean methods show equally compelling results, and are the reason for the acceleration in Dropbox registered users from 100,000 to over 4m in just over year.
-Another beneficiary of the methodology is IMVU which has hit 50m registered users and an annualised revenue run rate of over $40m.
+Lean methods show equally compelling results, and are the reason for the acceleration in Dropbox registered users from 100,000 to over 4m in just over a year.
+Another beneficiary of the methodology is IMVU which has hit 50m registered users and an annualized revenue run rate of over $40m.

 If employees are not in sync regarding corporate philosophy or cannot distinguish between Agile and Lean, Scrum and Kanban, the firm will not notice any developments in productivity.
 This lack of knowledge may provoke a fall in motivation, ultimately impacting productivity, for which reason basic methodology must be shared and learned by all employees.